CMSgov/bluebutton-site-static/_pages/production-access-user-guide.md

 ### Referring to Blue Button data

-If your application allows connections to several data sources and users must search or pick from a list, please use "Medicare" as the name of the data source for your application.
+If your application allows connections to several data sources and users must search or pick from a list, please use "Medicare" as the name of the Blue Button 2.0 data source.
 Do not use "Blue Button," "CMS Blue Button," "Medicare.gov," or any other terminology.

 ---